ankaAR/bestiario5e/_creatures/thri-kreen-(psionic).md

 ***Multiataque.*** The thri-kreen makes two attacks: one with its bite and one with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 4 (1d6 + 1) piercing damage, and the target must succeed on a DC 11 Constitution saving throw or be poisoned for 1 minute.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 4 (1d6 + 1) puntos de daño perforante, and the target must succeed on a DC 11 Constitution saving throw or be poisoned for 1 minute.
 If the saving throw fails by 5 or more, the target is also paralyzed while poisoned in this way.
 The poisoned target can repeat the saving throw on each of its turns, ending the effect on itself on a success.

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (2d4 + 1) puntos de daño cortante.